Cheroenhaka (Nottoway) Indian Tribe

 The Cheroenhaka (Nottoway) Indian Tribe is a state-recognized tribe and nonprofit organization in Virginia.
 The organization identifies as descending from Nottoway people.
 They are not federally recognized as a Native American tribe.

 The name Cheroenhaka is the autonym for Nottoway people.

 State-recognition

 The Commonwealth of Virginia recognized the Cheroenhaka (Nottoway) Indian Tribe as a tribe in 2010, when the state also recognized the Nottoway Indian Tribe of Virginia.

 Organization

 The group formed Cheroenhaka (Nottoway) Indian Tribal Heritage Foundation, a 501(c)(3) nonprofit organization in 2005, with the mission to "Educational, charitable and religious.
 Educational, charitable, and religious."
 In 2020, the nonprofit held $468,180 in assets and hiring no employees.

-The chief is Walter "Red Halk" Brown of Courtland, Virginia.
+The chief is Walter "Red Hawk" Brown of Courtland, Virginia.